frankCls/redo_air/README.md

 This project serves as a demo/template for JEE6 and JEE7 development.
 It is used as a starting point for a number of RealDolmen courses.

+Version 2.0 is now heavily simplified, to make use of the trends in JEE7 to allow more simplified project packaging such as web-profile only.

 RealDolmen courses
 ------------------
     * Developing Java Enterprise Applications with JEE 6